-LEDEdit Tutorial: In both the Led Edit and Led Edit-K editions, we discussed how to use the auto layout maker to produce panel-like layouts and how to use the manual layout creator to create non-regular layouts.
-In this article, we’ll show you how to Utilization AutoCAD software to design and wire any type of led arrangement you want outside of the Led Edit programme.
+LED Edit Tutorial: In both the Led Edit and Led Edit-K editions, we discussed how to use the auto-layout maker to produce panel-like layouts and how to use the manual layout creator to create non-regular layouts.
+In this article, we’ll show you how to Utilization AutoCAD software to design and wire any type of led arrangement you want outside of the LED Edit program.

-Before continue, please download and install Auto Cad 2007 or a later version.
+Before continuing, please download and install Auto Cad 2007 or a later version.
 I’ll show you how to accomplish it with both LED Edit and LED Edit-K.

-As I previously stated, please install the AutoCAD programme.
+As I previously stated, please install the AutoCAD program.
 I will be using AutoCAD 2007 in this post, but you may use a newer version.

 Designing the LED layout

 In this tutorial, I’ll show you how to make a circle-shaped led layout, but you may make whatever shape you like.
 Before we start, we need a blueprint for our design.
 Here’s what I came up with.